Join us for ice skating!

+What could be more natural than skiing and skating together?
 North Carolina’s only Zamboni maintained ice rink.
 Appalachian Ski Mtn. offers an outdoor ice skating arena as the perfect complement to our slopes.
-Located in a spectacular scenic setting overlooking the ski slopes on one side, and the Blue Ridge Mountains on the other, Appalachian’s outdoor ice arena has a refrigerated ice floor, and is fully lighted for skating under the stars seven nights a week.
+Located in a spectacular scenic setting overlooking the ski slopes on one side, and the Blue Ridge Mountains on the other, the outdoor ice arena has a refrigerated ice floor, and is fully lighted for skating under the stars seven nights a week.
 Skaters and non-skaters can watch the action and warm up by our rinkside bonfire.
 We offer skate rentals in traditional figure skates, as well as hockey skates.

-Noon to 2pm
+- Noon – 2pm

 - 2:30pm – 4:30pm

 - 7pm – 9pm

 Skating is $14 / session, which includes complimentary skate rental if needed.